-- Number of times reports are accessed via web site. - Number of reports developed by the Office of Research each year. - Qualitative feedback from NYSED regarding the Regional Special Education Space Plan. - Quality review survey of reports produced by the office.
+- Number of times reports are accessed via web site. - Number of reports and data related projects developed by the Office of Research each year.

 - Data organized by categorical need and made available to internal researchers via a shared electronic drive. - Timelines have been established for major research initiatives; however, timetables are often dictated by the State's release of data. - We continue to review the work of other research oriented groups and explore opportunities for partnerships.
 Examples include: Hofstra National Center for Suburban Studies, wherein we provide data and presentations; the Long Island Association/Long Island Education Coalition joint research initiative, etc.